How to Add a Website to Google Search Console

 ➤ Use structured data (JSON-LD) to generate rich results and improve visibility in featured snippets.

-How to properly connect to Google Search Console?
-When adding a site to Google Search Console, various errors may occur that need to be resolved promptly for effective indexing and monitoring.
-Let's consider the most common errors and their solutions.
+How to connect Google Search Console correctly?
+When adding a site to the Google service, various errors may occur that need to be fixed promptly for effective indexing and monitoring.
+Let’s consider the most common errors and ways to resolve them.

 Verification Error – Incorrect DNS Record or HTML File Added